jhogan/core/README.md

 <a id="assets-configuration"></a>
 ## Configuration ##
-Configuration of the enviroment is made in two files.
+Configuration of the environment is made in two files.
 The first, [configuration.py](configuration.py) is a versioned file which contains no secret information, such as database passwords, but does provide a default configuration through its `configuration` singleton.